LightCuppixLab/MoneyTracker/terms.md

 # Terms of Service for Light Money Tracker

-Last updated: June 16, 2026
+Last updated: June 19, 2026

 ## 1. Acceptance of Terms

 By using Light Money Tracker (the "App"), you agree to these Terms of Service and to our Privacy Policy.
 If you do not agree, please do not use the App.
+These Terms apply to the App on both the Apple App Store (iOS) and Google Play (Android).

 ## 2. The Service